When should I consult for Ayurveda treatment?

 Q: How is Ayurveda different from Allopathy?

 A: Allopathy has a reductionist approach whereas Ayurveda has a holistic approach towards treatments.
-In other words the difference is in the basic principle of interconnection of complete wellbeing.
+In other words the difference is in the basic principle of complete wellbeing.

 Ayurveda believes in individualized treatments of the patients on the basis of their ‘Mind-Body Constitution’, whereas in Allopathy the treatments are same for everyone.
 Ayurveda says that all health-related measures must be based on an understanding of an individual’s unique mind-body constitution or dosha.
 By analyzing the constitution of the body, diet, physical activities, and medical treatments can be worked upon for prevention of diseases, promotion of health and its preservation.